yizedong/SLIDE/README.md

 # LSST DECam Image Subtraction Package

 This Python package is for performing image subtraction on LSST data with DECam templates.
+The package is based on the PyZOGY tutorial written by Griffin Hosseinzadeh: https://github.com/griffin-h/image_subtraction

 ## Installation